Precision agriculture means many things to many people. When it comes to nutrient management, it means a deeper understanding of soil fertility.

-“It was a game changer,” says Curt Woolfolk, senior agronomist for Western North America at The Mosaic Company.
+“It was a game changer,” says Curt Woolfolk, Manager of Crop Nutrition Technologies for The Mosaic Company.
 “That’s what really launched precision agriculture.
 It gave us the ability to mark areas of interest within a field, and then return to those areas at a later point in the growing season or subsequent years.
 One of the many advantages that this technology brought was related to soil sampling.
 Retailers and growers could now dissect fields based on GPS coordinates and soil sample at a much smaller resolution than ever before.
 The soil test values from those small management areas within the field could then be used to drive variable-rate fertilizer applications.
 GPS also allowed harvesting equipment to track low- and high-production areas within a field.”

 With this powerful tool in hand, it becomes a question of how many points to sample.
 And how often?
 Woolfolk says 2.-acre square grids and zone sampling have become the industry norm, and as to frequency, he has a short answer: Consider doing it more often.

 “We emphasize that it’s time to increase the frequency of soil testing, if you haven’t already,” Woolfolk says.
 “If you are doing it every four years, consider every two years.
 Sampling once a year is ideal to properly track your soil nutrient budget, but the economics typically drive this decision.
 You don’t need to do intensive soil sampling every year, but closely track crop removal or do some form of soil testing every year.”